dhruvdevu/GenreClassificationDL/index.md

 <iframe src="https://open.spotify.com/embed/track/4JehYebiI9JE8sR8MisGVb" width="300" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 Halo starts with slower changes in pitches and picks up the pace at the 10 seconds mark.
-We can notice that the pitch with the highest intensity changes slower than in Party in the USA.
-Here, we also see a pattern of rising and falling maximum pitch, but it looks much smoother.
-Agreeing with what we hear in the song.
+We notice that the pitch with the highest intensity changes slower than in Party in the USA and also see a smoother pattern of rising and falling maximum pitch.
+In contrast to Party in the USA, we expect Halo to be a slower paced song -- agreeing with what we hear.

 <iframe width="700" height="400" seamless="seamless" frameBorder="0" scrolling="yes" src="Pictures/PlotlyPlots/chroma_Halo_Beyoncé.html"></iframe>